Overview

 FAQ

-What are transpilers and polyfills, and when should I use them?A transpiler (like Babel or the TypeScript compiler) rewrites modern syntax into older JavaScript so you can use new language features today.
-A polyfill provides missing APIs at runtime (for example, a Promise implementation in environments that lack it).
-Some features cannot be effectively transpiled or polyfilled (e.g., Regex lookbehind in older engines), so know your target environments and test them.
+What are transpilers and polyfills, and when should I use them?- Transpilers (like Babel or the TypeScript compiler) transform modern syntax into older JS so it runs on more runtimes. - Polyfills provide missing APIs at runtime (for example, Promise in ES5 environments).
+Some features can’t be reliably polyfilled (for example, certain regex features), so verify target support and test in your intended runtimes.

 pro $24.99 per month